Nutrisport 90+ Protein Review [UK] 2023: Does It Build Muscle?

 Sweeteners

-This is a sugar-free product that uses highly-potent artificial sweeteners to give it a sweet taste.
-These are chemicals made in a factory that, although they are calorie-free, they may have side effects.
+This is a sugar-free product that uses highly potent artificial sweeteners to give it a sweet taste.
+These are chemicals made in a factory that, although they are calorie-free, may have side effects.
 They offer no nutritional value.

 • Saccharin- Once banned by the FDA, they now recommend keeping daily saccharin intakes below 2.3 milligrams per pound of body weight.
 While more research[10] is needed in humans, saccharin may negatively affect gut health by altering the gut’s bacteria balance.